wrstudios/frodata/README.md

   OData4::Service.open('http://services.odata.org/V4/OData/OData.svc', name: 'ODataDemo')
 ```

+For more information regarding available options and how to configure a service instance, refer to [Service Configuration](#service-configuration) below.

 This one call will setup the service and allow for the discovery of everything the other parts of the OData4 gem need to function.
 The two methods you will want to remember from `OData4::Service` are `#service_url` and `#name`.
 Both of these methods are available on instances and will allow for lookup in the `OData4::ServiceRegistry`, should you need it.